wassermanlab/IBVL/Nextflow_script/GPCC_version/QC_pipeline.md

 	-O ${bam.simpleName}_Picard_Alignment
   ```

+### PICARD QualityScoreDistribution

-**PICARD QualityScoreDistribution** : This tool is used for determining the overall 'quality' for a library in a given run.
+This tool is used for determining the overall 'quality' for a library in a given run.
 To that effect, it outputs a chart and tables indicating the range of quality scores and the total numbers of bases corresponding to those scores.

   This one require R (Hence done while loading compute canada)